dougal/pincountpodcast.com/README.md

 TODO
 ----

-* Sync for already-synced audio files should do one http request to S3, and one SSH to the server.
-No more.
 * HTTPS (Not letsencrypt due to itunes server issue)
 * Consider mtime query arguments on mp3 file URLs.
 * Consider mtime query arguments on asset URLs.